 4. Refresh your website.

-If you don’t have a website, I think you’re missing out on an easy way to showcase you as an entertainment professional.
+If you don’t have a website, I think you’re missing out on an easy way to showcase yourself as an entertainment professional.
 Consider getting one.

 5. Connect with your fans.